 You won’t feel a difference unless you look back.

 When you look back, that’s when it hits you the hardest.
 It’s something that I don’t honestly know how to describe to you.
-It’s something that you will have to feel for yourself.
+This is something that you will have to feel for yourself.

 Never Invalidate Yourself